 Cleaning & maintenance

-Vintage French copper pots and pans will last for centuries with some basic care.
+Vintage copper pots and pans will last for centuries with some basic care.
 Here are the posts I’ve written with advice based on my own experience.

 Stuff I use